KeithMMeyer/Sequence/Sequence Documentation.md

 # Sequence

 Sequence is a tape/cell-based language that is fully Turing-complete (and a Turing tarpit).
-It is inspired by Brainf\*ck, and uses a similar command set, but only uses only two symbols: the period and the space.
+It is inspired by Brainf\*ck, and uses a similar command set, but uses only two symbols: the period and the space.
 All other characters are ignored and treated as comments.
 Unlike other languages that execute commands discretely, each command in Sequence depends upon the commands executed before it.
 Memory in Sequence is represented by an &quot;infinite&quot; tape, an sufficiently large array of bytes (at least 2E18 bytes) that are each initialized to zero.
 Memory is accessed using a data pointer (tape head) that starts at the zeroth byte and can move in either direction (to negative or positive positions).

 ## Syntax